vgomes/DaftAPI/README.md

 $ composer require vgomes/daftapi
 ```

+You'll need also PHP [SOAP extension](http://php.net/manual/en/book.soap.php) installed and configured in your server.

 ## Usage

 In order to use this, you'll need a Daft api key.
 Get in touch with them in order to get one.